Mercury-Language/mercury/Documentation/README.MSYS2.md

 a drive letter to the MSYS2 `PATH` since `:` is used as the path separator in MSYS2.

-After the Mercury `bin` has been added to the MSYS2 `PATH`, then you should be able to use the compiler.
+After the Mercury `bin` directory has been added to the MSYS2 `PATH`, then you should be able to use the compiler.

 Note that while `mmake` does work in the MSYS2 shell, it is quite slow.
 This is largely due to the MSYS2 port of GNU `cp` being relatively slow on